Protecting pollinators in and near soybean

 Insecticide seed treatments offer protection of soybean from certain pests from seed through early-vegetative growth plant stages.
 These treatments may pose a risk to pollinators that obtain nectar directly from the soybean flowers, but the most risk to pollinators appears to occur when dust from planters moves into the agricultural landscape.

-This dust, which consists primarily of lubricants (e.g., talc), is used to aid in seed movement through the planter and may contain high concentrations of insecticide residue.
+This dust, which consists primarily of lubricants such as talc, is used to aid in seed movement through the planter and may contain high concentrations of insecticide residue.
 The insecticide-containing dust gets deposited on surrounding flowering plants and soil, resulting in exposure to non-target insects, such as pollinators.
 However, this "off dusting" can be minimized by following a few rules:

 - Be aware of the wind speed at planting.
 Wind speeds in excess of 10 mph can result in blowing dust.